 Talk: Saving Cliefden Caves

-Held at 8 pm at St Andrews Uniting Church, corner of Chisholm Street and Vernon Street, Turramurra.
-There's no need to book – just come along!
+7:30 pm, 25 February, St Andrews Uniting Church, corner of Chisholm Street and Vernon Street, Turramurra

 Ian is a paleontologist with the Geological Survey of NSW and his talk is entitled Dammed if you Do and Dammed if you Don’t: Saving Cliefden Caves and Fossil Hill from Submergence.